UNDP organized a high-level virtual celebration of World Oceans Day and entrepreneurship. The event featured the first cohort of ocean innovators.

 With financial support from Sida and Norad, UNDP launched the Ocean Innovation Challenge (OIC) in January 2020.
 The OIC is designed to identify, finance, mentor, and pilot ocean innovations that are sustainable, replicable, scalable, potentially transformational, and address poverty reduction and gender mainstreaming.

 The inaugural Ocean Innovation Challenge open call for proposals focused on SDG 14, Target 14.1 Marine Pollution.
 The second OIC call for proposals, on sustainable fisheries closed on May 9, 2021.
 Following a rigorous and demanding process of internal and external review and assessment, the first cohort of UNDP Ocean Innovators was selected from over 600 applicants and covers a wide range of technological, policy, regulatory, and other innovative approaches to reducing marine pollution.

-The event will be In English, with translation into French and Spanish.
+The event was held in English, with translation into French and Spanish.

 Livestream version (En/Es/Fr) https://app.livecasts.eu/world-oceans-day-2021/program

 UNDP OIC Facebook (En)

 UNDP Comores Facebook (Fr)